Cookies help us deliver our services.

 While the old Kenwood performed well, I wanted a more modern radio, so I got a Yaesu FTdx10.

-I’m really enjoying the hobby now since I retired last October; sixty-one and done.
+I’m really enjoying the hobby now since I retired two years ago.
 I was the regional operations and sales manager for a German based test, inspection, and certification company.
 Prior to that, I owned my own company, Walshire Labs LLC, that specialized in EMC, wireless, and product safety testing.

 I operate on the HF bands, SSB and FT8.
 My other hobbies include metal detecting, boating, fishing, scuba diving, beachcombing and watercolor painting.